mozilla/application-services/docs/howtos/adding-a-new-component.md

 introduces any new dependencies.

 Use [UniFFI](https://mozilla.github.io/uniffi-rs/) to define how your crate's API will get exposed to foreign-language bindings.
+Lookup the installed uniffi version on other packages (eg `grep uniffi components/init_rust_components/Cargo.toml`) and use the same version.
 Place the following in your `Cargo.toml`:

 ```
 [dependencies]
-uniffi = { workspace = true }
+uniffi = { version = "<current uniffi version>" }
 ```

 New components should prefer using the